dmason-mlb/testrail-exporter/README.md

 ### XML Format

-The exported XML file contains TestRail-compatible XML structure:
+- The exported XML file contains TestRail-compatible XML structure:
 - Hierarchical structure with suites, sections, and cases
 - Test cases with complete metadata including custom fields
 - Compatible with TestRail's XML import format
 - Human-readable names for types, priorities, and other fields
+- **All available fields are included in the XML export; there is no customization of exported fields.**

 ## Troubleshooting